8p/EightPointsGuzzleBundle/src/Resources/doc/redefine-client-class.md

 # How to redefine class used for clients

 GuzzleBundle is using `GuzzleHttp\Client` class to create clients.
 In some cases you may need to extend/rewrite it.
-First of all you need to crete your own class, but don't forget to extend `GuzzleHttp\Client`:
+First of all you need to create your own class, but don't forget to extend `GuzzleHttp\Client`:

 ```php